-- As the waste management facility project progresses and depending on the country, the nuclear safety regulator may be increasingly called upon to review preliminary safety cases and supporting assessments information to provide feedback to the implementer both formally and informally. - Successful experiences in facility siting have shown that active regulatory involvement is needed and is also possible without endangering the independence and integrity of the nuclear safety regulator. - The nuclear safety regulator has gained increased opportunities for formalized interaction with civil society stakeholders, at the local and at the national level, within the framework of public hearings, enquiries, debates or other legally established or voluntary consultation.
-Various approaches to involve the general public in rulemaking and licensing procedures are now set up or refined. - Regulatory actors and stakeholders at the national (and international) level have heightened their dialogue and joint investigations regarding waste management policy and review of experience. - Regulatory actors are increasingly called upon as the "people's experts" and in many territorial contexts rise to the challenge of that societal demand, especially concerning local implementation of disposal projects, site-related concerns regarding health and environmental protection, etc. - The nuclear safety regulators have stepped forward to play an active role in public information.
+- As the waste management facility project progresses and depending on the country, the safety authority is increasingly called upon to review preliminary safety cases and supporting assessments information to provide feedback to the implementer both formally and informally. - Successful experiences in facility siting have shown that active regulatory involvement is needed and is also possible without endangering the independence and integrity of the regulatory authorities - o In the past decade complementary players with a role in the regulatory system have been created or distinguished in some contexts.
+These include, for example, pluralistic or expert oversight committees, or supporting technical research bodies - The safety authorities have gained increased opportunities for formalized interaction with civil society stakeholders, at the local and at the national level, within the framework of public hearings, enquiries, debates or other legally established - or voluntary consultation.
+Various approaches to involve the general public in rulemaking and licensing procedures are now set up or refined. - Regulatory actors and stakeholders at the national (and international) level have heightened their dialogue and joint investigations regarding waste management policy and review of experience. - Regulatory actors are increasingly called upon as the "people's experts" and in many territorial contexts rise to the challenge of that societal demand, especially concerning local implementation of disposal projects, site-related concerns regarding health and environmental protection, etc. - The nuclear safety regulator has stepped forward to play an active role in public information.

-Overall, the past decade or more has seen a definitive shift in the roles and image of the nuclear safety regulator and also of the other main players involved in the process.
-Legislated roles and also perceived and practical roles have all evolved.
+Overall, the past decade or more has seen a definitive shift in the roles and image of not only the nuclear regulatory system actors but the other main players as well.
+Not only legislated roles but also perceived and practical roles thus have evolved.